 The forecast called for torrential rain as if trying to challenge our commitment.
 The tickets were prepurchased, and we were determined.
 Nothing was going to deter us from this archeological wonder.

-For the next 16 centuries, the city of Pompeii disappeared as if it never existed.
+For the next 16 centuries, the city of Pompeii disappeared as if it had never existed.
 There is little written evidence of its existence or the eruption that buried it, which is why it was forgotten for so long.
 It lay just beneath the surface, perfectly preserved in time, waiting to be unearthed and to tell its story.

 How was Pompeii discovered?